Displaying present location in the site.

 Reducing Water Usage by Introducing Steam Condensate Recovery Equipment

 The NEC head office building uses steam for air conditioning (heating and humidification).
 The installation of a steam condensate recovery system (hot well tank) enables condensate generated in the steam supply process to be reused as boiler water.
 As a result, we were able to reduce water usage by 1,670 m3 in fiscal 2021.

+At each of the NEC Group‘s business sites and facilities where the system can be installed, wastewater reuse systems have been installed in restrooms, hot water supply rooms, and other areas in an effort to reduce water usage by reusing some of the wastewater in the facilities as gray water.
 At the NEC head office building, handwashing water in each restroom, wastewater from the hot water supply room, cooling tower blow water, and rainwater are treated using the sludge method and the activated carbon filtration method, and are reused as gray water for toilet flushing water (wastewater from toilets and urinals).
+At NEC Sagamihara Plant as well, a part of the cooling tower blow water is treated and reused as gray water for toilet flushing water.
 As a result, we were able to reduce our annual water usage by 5,650 m3 in fiscal 2021.

 At NEC Platforms’ Fukushima Plant, the introduction of module chillers to cool heat source equipment in the facility has led to a reduction in the amount of cooling water used for the operation of other chillers.
 This has resulted in an annual reduction of 9,334 m³ of water usage in fiscal 2020.